Pratique-Conhecimento/go.ci-sonarcloud/README.md

 On pull request branch develop the git hub action runs the go test command and generate the report coverage.

-This is part of the Full Cycle Course named Continuous Integration.
+This is part of the Full Cycle Course named Continuous Integration.git push origin feature